 The plant and equipment should be regularly inspected and serviced to ensure proper functioning; this includes especially the check of the integrity and/or leak-free status of valves, pumps, pipes, tanks, pressure vessels, drip trays, containment facilities and bunds and the functionality of alarms/warning systems.
+Further relevant information can be found in chapter 5.1.1.3.
+Preventing incidents and (major) accidents of the EFS BREF (European Commission 2006b)3.

-3.2.2.2.
+4.2.2.2.
 Wood conditioning

 Any impregnation process requires a certain level of wood moisture, in order to achieve the optimum result of the impregnation.
 Measuring the wood moisture before impregnation and - if needed - adjustment of wood moisture ensure the required quality of the impregnated wood.
-Wood with suboptimal moisture content is brought to the optimal wood humidity level before the treatment (e.g. by extending seasoning (air drying) or by active drying (kiln drying)).
-European Commission (2017) details two methods for determining the moisture content, namely electric resistance measurements and weighing procedures.
+Wood with suboptimal moisture content is brought to the optimal wood humidity level before the treatment (e.g. by extending seasoning (air-drying) or by active drying (kiln drying)).
+European Commission (2020) details two methods for determining the moisture content, namely electric resistance measurements and weighing procedures.